F1 Sprint rules explained: British Grand Prix debuts new trial race weekend format at Silverstone

 How does it fit into the weekend - and what's the significance?

-The first edition of F1 Sprint will take place on Saturday afternoon at 4.30pm.
+The first edition of F1 Sprint takes place on Saturday afternoon at 4.30pm.
+Sky Sports F1's build-up starts at 3.35pm.

 The 20 drivers start in the order they qualified on Friday evening - more on that below - and their finishing positions 100km later will be the positions they line up in for the start of Sunday's Grand Prix.